 Over $5,500 in Free Airfare with the Southwest Companion Pass

-While crazy around-the-world adventures and business class flights to South America and Bali are reasons enough to earn credit card points, most of us probably travel more often within the United States.
+While crazy around-the-world adventures and business class flights to South America and Bali are reasons enough to get travel credit cards and earn credit card points, most of us probably travel more often within the United States.
 And that’s why the Southwest Airlines Companion Pass is so valuable.

 I’ve written about how the Companion Pass could be the best airline perk in the business.
 With the pass, a person’s designated “companion” flies for free whenever flying Southwest Airlines with the Companion Pass holder.
 So essentially, it’s buy one, get one free airfare on Southwest Airlines.
 Since we earned the pass (via two credit card sign-up bonuses) in February 2018, we’ll be paying 1/2 off for all Southwest Airlines flights for both 2018 and 2019.
 It’s a ridiculously good deal and one that we’ve utilized to the fullest this year.